VbhvCloud/serverless/README.md

 ## Functionality

-1. **Email Notification:** Sends an email notification about the download status using Mailgun.
+1. **Email Notification:** Sends an email notification about the upload status using Mailgun.
 2. **Email Tracking:** Tracks the sent emails in AWS DynamoDB.

 ## Configuration